Related publications

 When choosing a home care agency, you may want to check:

-Visit the CQC website for more information about what to expect from a good home care agency.
+In England, the CQC has more information about what to expect from a good home care agency.
 The National Institute for Health and Care Excellence (NICE) has a list of six quality statements, which can also give you an idea of what you should expect.

 Our factsheet Arranging home care has a checklist of questions you may wish to ask.